rensilva5/tips-tracker-app/README.md

 * name it and cd in,then type 'code .'
 * Delete all components you are not using
 * Create pages folder
-* Indide pages create components needed
+* Inside pages create components as needed

 ## Config Firebase
 * Go to console if you alredy have an account.